GVenters/WebDeveloperSkillset/Skills Overview.md

 *	Knowledge of accessibility and localisation techniques and WCAG / ARIA compliance ( cf https://www.w3.org/TR/WCAG20-TECHS/ )
 *	Knowledge of social media integration (i.e. use of twitter, Facebook APIs)
 *	Javascript
-    *	(familiarity with NodeJS, npm/yarn and with popular frameworks Angular and React) – Angular1.2/1.3 in particular is used in Umbraco development but see e.g. https://offroadcode.com/journal/dev-talk/react-in-angular-in-the-umbraco-back-office/ .
+    *	(familiarity with NodeJS, npm/yarn and with popular frameworks Angular and React)
+    * Angular1.2/1.3 in particular is used in Umbraco development
+    * React is used extensively and but see e.g. https://offroadcode.com/journal/dev-talk/react-in-angular-in-the-umbraco-back-office/ .
     *	Knowledge of ES6 and transpiler tools
     *	 Javascript templating languages (e.g. handlebars)
     *	Familiarity with standard web apis ( https://developer.mozilla.org/en-US/docs/Web/API )